jyee5/youTrack/README.md

 Used various sources for designing the look of the webpage.

-Created own database, to store the information, with sqlite
+Created own database, to store the information, with mysql

 Tools used:

-HTML5,
+HTML5/ejs,
 CSS,
 font-awesome.min,
-googlefont api,
-javascript
+node.js,
+express.js,
+javascript,
 jquery,
-sqlite,
+mysql,
 etc.